RBK-D-IT/digital-development-playbook/docs/general-development-practices/testing-best-practices.md

 - Ensure that no PR is merged unless:
   - All tests pass successfully.
   - Adequate test coverage is maintained.
-- Run tests in parallel where possible to optimize for speed, especially for end-to-end tests.
+- Run tests in parallel where possible to optimise for speed, especially for end-to-end tests.

 ---